ᏗᏁᎶᏙᏗ ᏍᎦᏚᎩ

 • a $2,100 stipend, and

-At a final Circle event, the group will have the opportunity to share work-in-progress with family, friends and community.
+At a final Circle event on September 19th, the group will have the opportunity to share works-in-progress with family, friends and community.

 cohort schedule